-- a) \$25,000 once an application for a medical marihuana growing operation is awarded to PhyeinMed by Health Canada; - b) \$150,000 once the final ACMPR license is awarded to PhyeinMed by Health Canada; - c) \$150,000 once PhyeinMed has achieved an accumulated EBITDA of \$1,000,000; and - d) \$225,000 once PhyeinMed has achieved an accumulated EBITDA of \$2,000,000
+a) \$25,000 once an application for a medical marihuana growing operation is awarded to PhyeinMed by Health Canada;

+- b) \$150,000 once the final ACMPR license is awarded to PhyeinMed by Health Canada; - c) \$150,000 once PhyeinMed has achieved an accumulated EBITDA of \$1,000,000; and - d) \$225,000 once PhyeinMed has achieved an accumulated EBITDA of \$2,000,000

-As at April 30, 2017, \$356,215 has been advanced to PhyeinMed.
-Subsequent to April 30, 2017, a further \$20,300 has been advanced.
+As at July 31, 2017, \$521,964 has been advanced to PhyeinMed.
+Subsequent to July 31, 2017, a further \$20,300 has been advanced.
+Subsequent to July 31, 2017, the Company committed up to an additional \$3,000,000 to fund PhyeinMed's efforts in the medical marijuana business to total \$8,000,000.

 The Company announced on February 16, 2017, that PhyeinMed received notification from Health Canada that its ACMPR application has progressed through to the Review Stage (stage 5 of 7) of the application process.
 All key personnel submitted with the application have undergone a rigorous and thorough screening process and been approved.
 The Company also announced that PhyeinMed initiated the purchase of a 13 acre property located in Falkland, BC which includes a 10,000 sq. ft. commercial building to be used to grow medical cannabis under the Access to Cannabis for Medical Purposes Regulations.
-The purchase of the property and the design and engineering has been initiated and expected to be completed within 90 days.
-Please refer to the Company's News Releases dated February 21, 2017 and May 10, 2017 for further details.
+Subsequent to July 31, 2017, the Company completed the purchase of a property in Falkland, BC for the purposes on cannabis production.
+The property includes 13 acres of land, structures with 10,500 sq. ft. of potential grow area and a stand-alone administrative building.
+The purchase price of the land was \$995,000 and the Company paid an additional \$23,884 in applicable taxes and selling fees.